 Please Note: If a student made an immigration application to enter or remain in the UK to study on or after 3rd March 2010, the number of hours they are permitted to work during term time will vary depending on which course they are studying.

 Students studying on a course above degree level (e.g., undergraduate degree, postgraduate degree, PhD etc) and those studying on Foundation Degree courses and some HND courses are permitted to work a maximum of 20 hours per week during term-time.
 During the official university vacations, students can work full-time (unlimited) hours.
-If you are studying on our University HND course, you should have the 20 hour restriction stamp on your visa too.

 Students studying on courses below degree level (e.g. Foundation, pre-sessional courses, some HND courses etc) are permitted to work only 10 hours per week during term-time, however during the official university vacations, these students can also work full-time (unlimited) hours.

 No!
 When post-graduate students start working on their dissertations, although it is no longer necessary to attend regular lectures, they must not work more than 20 hours per week during term time, as this is an illegal offence.
 During the dissertation phase of the course, students should be concentrating on their research on a full-time basis.

 There are a number of ways you can search for a part-time job in Cardiff.
 Why not regieter with some employment agencies, visit the job centre, call into some local stores, hotels and restaurants to ask about vacancies or visit the Cardiff Metropolitan Career Development Service or the JobShop.
 Many students also buy the local newspapers such as The South Wales Echo on Wednesdays and the Western Mail on Thursdays for listings of jobs available in Cardiff that week.